aelena/trustworthy-ai/README.md

 ### AI-Specific Regulations
 - Need to have an understanding of the different AI regulations or frameworks (e.g., EU AI Act, NIST AI Risk Management Framework) referenced elsewhere in this document, in order to leverage them and understand which ones might apply in each specific audit scenario.
-- Sector-specific AI regulations (e.g., finance, healthcare).
-There are many of those.
+- Sector-specific AI regulations, use cases and applications.There are many of those.
 Some relevant examples:
   - [Financial Industry Regulatory Authority (FINRA) AI/ML Guidelines](https://www.finra.org/rules-guidance/key-topics/fintech/report/artificial-intelligence-in-the-securities-industry/ai-apps-in-the-industry).
 The notes to this document provide additional sector-specific links
+  - AI in credit scoring and fraud detection, with its own set of biases and risks
+  - Algorithmic trading and risk management
   - [In HR and Hiring](https://www.eeoc.gov/laws/guidance/americans-disabilities-act-and-use-software-algorithms-and-artificial-intelligence)
+  - In Healthcare, with specializations such as AI in medical diagnosis and treatment planning and its plethora of accompanying ethical and data privacy considerations.
+  - Manufactoring, IoT, such as AI in predictive maintenance and quality control or safety considerations for AI-powered robotics

 ### Data Protection and Privacy Laws
 - GDPR and other relevant data protection regulations
 - Privacy-preserving AI techniques
   - [Privacy Risks of General-Purpose AI Systems](https://arxiv.org/abs/2407.02027)

-## Industry-Specific AI Applications
-These would be specializations

-### Financial Services
-- AI in credit scoring and fraud detection
-- Algorithmic trading and risk management

-### Healthcare
-- AI in medical diagnosis and treatment planning
-- Ethical considerations in healthcare AI

-### Manufacturing and IoT
-- AI in predictive maintenance and quality control
-- Safety considerations for AI-powered robotics

 ## Practical Skills and Tools